Gurudev (film)

 Gurudev is a 1993 Bollywood action film produced and directed by Vinod Mehra.
 The film started production in the late 1980s and was left incomplete after Vinod Mehra's death in October 1990.
 Raj Sippy took over as director and completed it for release in 1993.

-The film stars Rishi Kapoor, Anil Kapoor, Sridevi in lead roles.
-Pran, Danny Denzongpa, Kader Khan, Kiran Kumar appear in supporting roles.
+The film stars Rishi Kapoor, Anil Kapoor, and Sridevi in lead roles.
+Kader Khan, Kiran Kumar, Danny Denzongpa, and Pran appear in supporting roles.

 Plot

 Inspector Dev and Gaurav, fondly called "Guru" are childhood friends.
 While Dev is with the police, Parshuram, works with the underworld and is the right-hand man of Khakan, a criminal don who is Guru's father.

 When Inspector Khan is assigned the case of apprehending Khakan, his first suspect is Dev himself.
 Dev must prove to Khan that he is earnest and will not hesitate to arrest Khakan.
 It remains to be seen if Dev will apprehend his friend's father or just play around.